Mary Agnes "Aggie" Cooper Diary, 1921

 Mon Mar 7.
 Fine and mild roads terribly cut.
 Aunt Nellie not so well at night.
 I went for medicine in eve.

 Tue Mar 8.
-FIne and moderately warm. very muddy.
+Fine and moderately warm. very muddy.
 Mary Watson here

 Wed Mar 9.
 Very mild. warm wind. then rain in evening.

 Thur Mar 10.
 Aunt Nellie up all day. frozen and cleaner.
 Aunt Mattie out for paper.
 Lorraine here for tea.
 Mrs Simpson and Miss Mundey called.
 I went to Euchre at Mr Boyles in the evening.
-40 there. obins here.
+40 there.
+Robins here.

 Fri Mar 11.
 Fine and quite mild. very muddy.
 Plenty of Robins there have been some in Village all winter but not here.
 Aunt Mattie and I in Toronto in the afternoon.
 Willie called in the morning.